SigurdJanson/seifseit/seifseit/content/english/writing/w16-schizophrenie.md

 ---
-title: "Interventionsformen in der Langzeitbehandlung schizophrener Patienten"
+title: "Forms of Intervention in the Long-Term Treatment of Schizophrenic Patients"
 date: 2008-01-09
 author: Jan Seifert
 image : "images/blog/pharmatherapy.webp"